Yoga Therapy: Enhance Your Wellness With Certified Yoga Therapists

 Some people will come to yoga classes regularly for years as a form of exercise, spiritual practice, or recreation.
 But a yoga therapist will generally structure their treatments with a specific goal and endpoint in mind.
 Many clients do choose to continue yoga practice after treatment, and some people may manage chronic conditions using ongoing yoga therapy.
 In general, though, it’s not intended to be a lifelong process.

-Many yoga therapists also have specific certifications over and above their credentials as a yoga instructors.
+Many yoga therapists also have specific certifications over and above their credentials as a yoga instructor.
 Requirements tend to include the completion of in-depth training programs, a substantial number of supervised work hours, and passing examinations designed to test their knowledge.

 However, it’s worth noting that these certifications don’t have the same kinds of legal oversight as those governing doctors and nurses.
 Instead, they’re monitored and enforced by professional associations like the IAYT.